 - Cinnamon - Add a dash or two of cinnamon to the batter.
 It’s a yummy way to add some spice.

-- Pumpkin Pie Spice - If you are addicted to everything that tastes like pumpkin, you can certainly add in some pumpkin pie spice.
+- Pumpkin Pie Spice - If you love everything that tastes like pumpkin, you can certainly add in some pumpkin pie spice.
 Just add ½ - 1 teaspoon.

 - Preheat oven to 350.
 Line a large cookie sheet with parchment paper.